Charles Everett (planter)

-Dr. Charles Everett, his surname was also spelled Everette and Everard, (ca. 1767-1848) was an American physician and planter from Albemarle County, Virginia.
+Dr. Charles Everett, his surname was also spelled Everette and Everard, (ca. 1767-1848) was an American medical doctor and planter from Albemarle County, Virginia.
 He was a physician to three American presidents, Thomas Jefferson, James Monroe, and James Madison.
 He was also a private secretary to Monroe.
 He served twice in the Virginia House of Delegates in the 1810s.
 He purchased land from Jefferson that had been part of the Shadwell tract that became known as Everettsville.
 He lived his mid- and later-years on the Belmont Plantation.
 He owned slaves in the 1800s, and later decided that slavery was a sin.
 He freed them and his will stipulated creation of a community Pandenarium for them in Pennsylvania, a free state.

 Personal life and education

 Everett was born around 1767.
 (Note: John Everett was the first Everett recorded to have lived in Albemarle County.
 He lived along Moore's Creek until 1788.
 He then lived in what he called Pleasant Grove, where he tried to establish a town there and ran a tavern.
 John Everett had a house at nearby Red Hill (about 7 miles southwest of Charlotteville).
 He moved to Cabell County in 1807.)
 He studied medicine at the University of Pennsylvania and graduated in 1795.
 (Note: One source states that he graduated in 1796, but the university states that he graduated in 1795.)
 He was then a physician in Albemarle County, Virginia.

 Everett remained a bachelor throughout his life.
 His friends included James Madison, James Monroe, Hugh Nelson, Bishop Madison, Benjamin Rush, Francis Walker, Alexander Stevenson, John C. Calhoun, and Governor Nicholas.
 Edward Coles, in the same social circle as Everett, set his slaves free in 1819.

 Everett's reputation ranged from being a "cruel tutor", well-respected, and kind-hearted.
 He is known for being cautious of romance and business arrangements.